-In order to preserve the value and integrity of the IANA trademarks, the IETF Trust would maintain, license and monitor the use of the trademarks.
-Trust actions would include enforcement against unauthorized users and monitoring the quality and uses by the licensed user(s).
-The Trust would work with the relevant IANA communities to address issues involving a licensee before taking action to maintain the quality of the trademarks.
+In order to perform the tasks required of a trademark owner and to preserve the value and integrity of the IANA trademarks, the IETF Trust would maintain the trademark registrations, license the marks and monitor the quality of the services offered under the marks and the use of the trademarks.
+Trust actions would include enforcement against unauthorized users and engaging in quality control of the services provided by the licensed user(s).
+The community agreement(s) would also govern how the Trust and the relevant IANA communities would work together to perform quality control and to address issues involving a licensee before taking action to resolve a quality issue or other breaches of the license agreement(s).
+The community agreement(s) would also specify how and to what extent the communities control actions of the Trust, including how they each would hold the Trust accountable for its performance.

+The Trust would also serve as the registrant for the IANA domain names.
+[INSERT BRIEF SUMMARY HERE; LONGER DESCRIPTION BELOW.]

 Terms

-The following contains examples of the principal terms that may need to be included in such agreements should the community desire for the IETF Trust to take on the role of the Independent Entity.
-This non-binding draft has been prepared in order to assist in discussion only.
-No offer to enter into a binding agreement is expressed or implied herein.
+The following are key principal terms that will be included in the agreements outlined above.

-IP Transfer Agreement (between ICANN and IETF Trust)
+IP Assignment Agreement (between ICANN and IETF Trust)

-When requested by the IETF Trust, ICANN will transfer and assign all of its rights in and to the IANA IP, including all goodwill therein, to the IETF Trust (the “Transfer”).
-The IETF Trust will not assume any obligations or liabilities of ICANN that arose prior to the Transfer.
+ICANN and the Trust will enter into an Assignment Agreement, effective upon the IANA Transition, to transfer and assign all of its right, title and interest in and to the IANA IPR, including all goodwill appurtenant to the IANA trademarks, to the IETF Trust (the “Transfer”).
+The IETF Trust will not assume any obligations or liabilities of ICANN that arose prior to the effective date of the Transfer (the “Transfer Date”).

-ICANN will file all necessary assignment documentation with all local, national and regional offices in which the IANA IP is registered including, without limitation, the U.S. Patent and Trademark Office and the registrar for iana.org (GoDaddy), and will pay all fees associated with such filings.
-With respect to iana.org and any other domain names within the IANA IP, the IETF Trust will be designated as the administrative contact with the registrar.
+ICANN will file all necessary assignment documentation with all local, national and regional offices in which the IANA IPR is registered including, without limitation, the U.S. Patent and Trademark Office and the registrar for the IANA domain names (GoDaddy), and will pay all fees associated with such filings.
+With respect to the IANA domain names, the IETF Trust will be designated as the administrative contact with the registrar.

-ICANN will make customary representations and warranties to the IETF Trust regarding title to the IANA IP, absence of actual or threatened litigation, the existence of any licenses or other encumbrances on the IANA IP, and non-infringement of third party rights, all qualified by the knowledge of ICANN’s in-house legal department.
+ICANN will make customary representations and warranties to the IETF Trust regarding title to the IANA IPR, absence of actual or threatened litigation, the existence of any licenses or other encumbrances on the IANA IPR, and non-infringement of third party rights, all qualified by the knowledge of ICANN’s in-house legal department.

-ICANN will indemnify the IETF Trust, PTI and any future licensee of the IANA IP against any liability associated with use of the IANA IP prior to the Transfer Date.
-The IETF Trust will indemnify ICANN and any prior licensee of the IANA IP against any liability associated with use of the IANA IP after the Transfer Date to the extent that IETF Trust receives a comparable indemnity from PTI or its successor entity.
+ICANN will indemnify the IETF Trust, PTI and any future licensee of the IANA IPR against any liability associated with use of the IANA IPR prior to the Transfer Date.
+The IETF Trust will indemnify ICANN and any prior licensee of the IANA IPR against any liability associated with use of the IANA IPR after the Transfer Date to the extent that IETF Trust receives a comparable indemnity from PTI or its successor entity.

-Community Assurance Agreement (between IETF Trust, IETF, RIRs, and the names community)
+Community Agreement(s) (between IETF Trust, IETF, RIRs, and the names community)

-This Agreement will ensure that the IETF Trust holds and licenses the IANA IP in a manner that is agreed with the IETF, RIRs and the names community.
+This Agreement will ensure that the IETF Trust holds and licenses the IANA IPR in a manner that is agreed with the IETF, RIRs and the names community.

-For purposes of this Agreement, the RIRs, the IETF and the names community will each select a single Representative to be the point of contact with the IETF Trust on matters pertaining to the IANA IP, collectively the “IANA IP Reps”.
+For purposes of this Agreement, the RIRs, the IETF and the names community will each select [five (5)] representatives (the “IANA IPR Reps”) to serve on an IANA IPR Governance Council (“IIGC”).
+One Representative from each community will be designated to be a co-chair of the IIGC and the primary point of contact with the IETF Trust.
+The IIGC will provide advice and approvals to the Trust on matters pertaining to the IANA IPR, and the representatives of each community will provide advice and approvals to the Trust on matters pertaining uniquely to that community.